ReaperOAK/KCAdashboard/src/pages/chess/docs.md

 - **Game not starting:** Check game state initialization and route configuration.
 - **PGN not loading:** Ensure file format is correct and API endpoints are reachable.
 - **Board not interactive:** Verify event handlers and component props.

 ---

+## Student Upload Restriction

+- Students are not allowed to upload PGN files.
+The upload tab is hidden for student users, and the backend will also reject upload attempts from students.
+- Teachers and admins retain full access to PGN upload features.

+---